GaloyMoney/proof-of-sats/readme.md

 ### createLiabilitiesTree

-Generate a liabilities' tree from the given list of userInfo.
+Generate a liabilities' tree from the given list of accounts.
 The function accepts a list of accounts and returns a LiabilityTree.
 The balance associated with each account is shuffled, split into at-least two parts, and then again shuffled to ensure better privacy of an individual user.
 For every account a random cryptographically secure nonce is generated and stored as a Map in the LiabilityTree.
 This nonce is useful for maintaining the privacy of the user since each individual account will have a unique nonce.
 The leaf hash is obtained by using SHA256 hashing algorithm.
 The parameters for the hash function includes ```accountId, nonce, balance and the index (of the account in the list)```.
  The structure of a LiabilityTree is defined below.

 ```js